mfogelson/11-785_project/README.md

   - We used the [GPT2 117M](https://github.com/nshepperd/gpt-2) architecture based off the code from [nshepperd](github.com/nshepperd)
   - We trained on-top of a pretrained model that learned from [general poetry by gwern](https://www.gwern.net/GPT-2) < Insert Reference >

+Hardware:

+ - We trained the model on an NVIDIA Tesla V100

 Data Base:

   - We used a corpus of [~90,000 Limericks](https://raw.githubusercontent.com/sballas8/PoetRNN/master/data/limericks.csv) thanks to [sballas8](github.com/sballas8)